SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Write about inbreeding somewhere in some other section.
 Novice crossmocks don't add that much value.
 Also talk about recordings on Youtue and how these can add as much value as high level crossmocks.
 Maybe talk about doing speeches and then seeing how the people in the recording did it.

+Holding a couple Cubbon Park Sessions in a year is a Debsoc tradition.
+Cubbon vibesa
 Cubbon Park

 A good way to make people feel valued is to remember them by their name and call them by their name, make some reference to a thing they had said on a previous day, etc etc